 LEDs are available in a wide range of tint.
 The highest efficiency is achieve with the cool white tints - typically above 5500°K. The neutral white tints are typically in the 5500°K to 4000°K range.
 Warm white tints are below 4000°K.

-What is a color rendering index (CRI)?
+What is a color rendering index (CRI) and why is high CRI important?

 The color rendering index (CRI) is an indication of a light's ability to reproduce a wide range of colors.
 The higher the CRI, the better the light can reproduce the full spectrum of colors.